-One day, being tired of having these thoughts, Bizuka decided to travel across the oceans to search for other bizukas.
-For some reason, he firmly believed that they were dwelling somewhere.
+One day, being tired of having these thoughts, Bizuka decided to travel across the oceans to search for the other bizukas.
+For some reason, he firmly believed that they should be somewhere.

-Having told his friends of his plan, he heard a sudden reply:
+Having told about his plan to his friends, he heard a sudden reply:

 "You know, Bizuka, I will swim with you, too.
-For some reason, I very much want to help you find your relatives," dolphin Chio said.
+For some reason, I want to help you find your relatives very much," dolphin Chio said.

-"And I will, too", napoleon Konty supported the idea of his friend cheerfully.
+"And I will swim, too", napoleon Konty supported the idea of his friend cheerfully.

-Bizuka even shed some tears from all the emotions and gratitude.
+Bizuka even shed some tears from emotions and gratitude.